CommandLineLabs/completegeek/docs/linux-basics/directories.md

 To recap, when things go well, Unix tools don't tell you anything.
 (With exceptions like `ls`, where telling you something is part of their job.)
 Unix tools only get verbose when things go wrong.

-## CHECKPOINT 2: Creating, listing, changing, and removing directories
+## CHECKPOINT: Creating, listing, changing, and removing directories

 All the following operations will be done in your home directory.